Garden Word of the Day

 *A single packet of celery seeds contains up to 100 seeds.
 If you plant one seed a week in a window box, bucket, or a leaky hummingbird feeder, you can produce up to 200 pounds of celery over the next 2 years!

 As long as you get a self-pollinating variety, you won’t need to pollinate by hand to get fruit.
-If hand pollination is necessary, simply use a small paintbrush and gently (with honey bee feet) touch the tip to each flower a couple of times every few days, until the flower starts to fade and fall apart.
+If hand pollination is necessary, simply use a small paintbrush and gently (like honey bee feet) touch the tip to each flower a couple of times every few days, until the flower starts to fade and fall apart.
 By doing this, you will take pollen grains from the anther and place them on the stigma.
 If you look carefully, you can actually see the pollen grains on the stigma!
 Sometimes, gently shaking self-fertile varieties is all you need to do to get the pollen grains where they need to go.

 So, get out there and start gardening!